 4, Agiou Fragiskou Str

 It is located at the center of Rethymno’s historic center in Saint Francis Church.
 It hosts findings from the Neolithic Age to the era of Roman rule.
-The collections include findings from caves, settlements, and cemeteries of the Minoan Era, as well as objects from the Geometric, Archaic, Classic, Hellenistic and Roman eras brought to light by archaeologists during excavations in ancient cities.
-Some of the most important exhibits that you must see are the helmet which is covered in boar teeth and the reliquaries from the post-Minoan era cemetery of Armeni, the statue of Aphrodite from Argiroupoli, the seals and collections of golden jewellery and coins.
+The collections include findings from caves, settlements, and cemeteries of the Minoan Era, as well as objects from the Geometric, Archaic, Classical, Hellenistic and Roman eras brought to light by archaeologists during excavations in ancient cities.
+Some of the most important exhibits that you must see are the helmet which is covered in boar teeth and the reliquaries from the post-Minoan era cemetery of Armeni, the statue of Aphrodite from Argiroupoli, the seals and collections of gold jewelry and coins, including some of the oldest navigation instruments.

 Info tel.: 28310 27506.